History of Mexico in Timeline

 1996: San Andrés Accords

-1999: Peak Economic Growth
+1999: Economy Growth Peak

-1999: Sex, Shame, and Tears film
+1999: Sex, Shame, and Tears film release

-The Mexican film Sex, Shame, and Tears was released in 1999.
+In 1999, the film Sex, Shame, and Tears was released.

 2000: Oil Exports

-By 2000 oil exports accounted for only 7.3% of total exports.
+By 2000, oil exports accounted for only 7.3% of Mexico's total exports.

-2000: PAN Wins Presidential Election
+2000: PRI Loses Presidential Election

-In 2000, after 71 years of rule, the PRI lost the presidential election to Vicente Fox of the National Action Party (PAN).
+In 2000, after 71 years of rule, the incumbent PRI lost the presidential election to Vicente Fox of the National Action Party (PAN).

-2001: Slowdown of Mexico's economy
+2001: Slowdown of Mexican Economy

-2001: Y tu mamá también film
+2001: Y tu mamá también film release

 In 2002, Mexico had the second fastest rate of deforestation in the world, only behind Brazil.

-2002: The Crime of Father Amaro film
+2002: The Crime of Father Amaro film release

 March 2003: Creation of the National Indigenous Languages Institute

-2003: Anti-Discrimination Laws
+2003: Anti-Discrimination Laws Enacted

 Since 2003, anti-discrimination laws regarding sexual orientation have existed in Mexico.